 It's very easy to get started.
 Give us a call on 020 7118 0404.
 We'll answer any questions, and let you about what's going on in your area.

 If you're interested in Social Clubs we'll also send you our monthly programme of events through the post or via email (whichever you prefer).
-If it's Love Your Neighbour, our one-to-one friendship match programme, that interests you, we'll talk through how it works and arrange for Tess, who leads on this programme, to come and meet you to tell you more!
+If it's Love Your Neighbour, our one-to-one friendship match programme, that interests you, we'll talk through how it works and arrange for Eleanor or Lauren, who lead on this programme, to come and meet you to tell you more!

 I'm a health/social care professional - can I make a referral to South London Cares?